CSGO Regional Major Rankings for 2022-23

-A. When submitting a roster for an RMR event, teams can change up to two members of their prior roster at a cost of 20% of the team’s points, per player.
+A. When submitting a roster for an RMR event or Major, teams can change up to two members of their prior roster at a cost of 20% of the team’s points, per player.
 Replacing three or more players between events will result in a points reset.

-E.g., if a team registers for the summer RMR competition with 3/5 of their May roster, their RMR points will be reduced by 40%.
+E.g., if a team registers for the RMR event with 3/5 of their Major roster, their RMR points will be reduced by 40%.

-Q. Does a team lose points if they make a roster change between RMR events (or the Major), but end up submitting the same roster as before?
-[NEW]
+Q. Does a team lose points if they make a roster change between events, but end up submitting the same roster as before?

-A. No. Teams only lose points if they submit a roster for an RMR event that is different from the preceding RMR event.
+A. No. Teams only lose points if they submit a roster for an RMR event or Major that is different from the preceding RMR event or Major.